fortwaynedsa/fortwaynedsa.org/_pages/en/about.md

 ---
 lang-ref: about
-title: About the Fort Wayne DSA
+title: About Us
-description: <!-- optional metadata -->
-headline: About the Fort Wayne DSA
+headline: About Us
-subhead: <!-- optional display text -->
 ---

 We're a group of Democratic Socialists in the Fort Wayne, Indiana area, that started organizing in early 2021.